cfreude/renderscore/README.md

 1. Setup your Python installation.
 (for Anaconda users see .conda.yml)

-2. Download Mitsuba from: https://www.mitsuba-renderer.org/index_old.html (see documentation to ensure that Python will be able to find the Mitsuba core libraries)
+2. Download or build [Mitsuba](https://www.mitsuba-renderer.org/index_old.html) (see documentation to ensure that Python will be able to find the Mitsuba core libraries)

 3. Copy or install the this module.